Mohammed Gholam: Club career

-The biggest achievement of that era came in the 2006-07, when Al-Sadd completed the domestic quadruple, winning all the titles on offer: Sheikh Jassim Cup, Qatar Stars League, Heir Apparent Cup, and Amir Cup.
+The biggest achievement of that era came in the 2006–07, when Al-Sadd completed the domestic quadruple, winning all the titles on offer: Sheikh Jassim Cup, Qatar Stars League, Heir Apparent Cup, and Amir Cup.
 Mohammed captained the team for a significant part of the season, including the latter two cup finals.

 After lifting the Amir Cup title following a shootout victory over Al-Khor in the season-ending final, he said: "The success we have achieved this season was not a coincidence, but the result of a well-planned and executed strategy by the players and management over the entire season.
 The hard work and determination of everyone involved have led us to this historic day that will be cherished in the memories of the players, staff, and fans."

 Testimonial

 On January 10, 2012, Al Sadd played Bundesliga side FC Schalke 04 in a testimonial friendly held in commemoration of Mohammed Gholam's career.
-A few former players flew in for the match, such as Felipe Jorge, who scored the winning goal the team.
+A few former players flew in for the match, such as Felipe Jorge, who scored the winning goal for Al Sadd.
 Coincidentally, Mohammed scored Al Sadd's only goal against A.C.
 Milan in a 2–1 defeat in a farewell match for former club legend Jafal Rashed Al-Kuwari in 2009.

 International career

-Mohammed's international career for Qatar started with the U23s before moving on to the senior national team.
+Mohammed's international career for Qatar started with the U17 level, earning the captain's armband and moving through the U19 and U23 teams, before being called up to the senior national team.
 He went on to appear in three AFC Asian Cup tournaments for Al-Annabi.

 During his Asian Cup debut in 2000, at the 12th edition in Lebanon, Mohammed was given a start in the opening group stage game against Uzbekistan, and he scored his first international goal in the 60th minute.
 The game finished 1-1, after Mirjalol Qosimov equalised for Uzbekistan.
 Mohammed went on to start in the remaining two group games, against Saudi Arabia and Japan, both of which also ended in draws.
 Qatar qualified for the knockout stage of the competition for the first time as one of the best third-placed teams, and faced China in the quarterfinals.
 Mohammed started once again but Al-Annabi crashed out after a 3-1 defeat.